Unbinilium/Switch/README.md

 ## Notice
 - Only IPv4 DNS address family supported, using IPv6 or DNS over TLS/HTTPS may cause error
+- Do not input same DNS provider and custom DNS to avoid use one DNS repeatedly
 - TEMP file geneated in `~\AppData\Local\Temp\tmp*.tmp` and cleaned up after the operation
+- DNS providers number is limited, enter too many would cause error
+- Using flexible words match so that make sure DNS provider you entered is standalone to avoid cause error
+- Modifying DNS provider also requires each record is standalone

 ## Start
 Please **Download Switch** from the link below directly to your PC and **run Switch using PowerShell by Administrator**, follow the steps displayed on the screen.